biosaxs-dev/molass-legacy/README.md

 ```

 > [!NOTE]
 > The molass_legacy package currently depends mutually on molass.
-This mutual dependence is planned to be changed to one-way dependence from molass_legacy to molass.
+This mutual dependence is planned to be changed to one-way dependence from molass_legacy to molass.<br>The meaning of the planned change is as follows.<br>The molass package is a rewrite of molass_legacy and they have quite a lot in commmon, which will be unified into the molass side.

 See also: